-Bill Gates and Paul Allen quickly saw an opportunity and began creating software to make the very simple machine more user-friendly.
-After working directly for the company manufacturing Altair 8800s, in 1976 Gates and Allen left and founded Microsoft.
+Bill Gates and Paul Allen quickly saw an opportunity and began creating software to make the very simple, user-friendly machine.
+After working directly for the company manufacturing Altair 8800s– Gates and Allen left and founded Microsoft in 1976.

-Although it was Apple who created the first graphical interface – the kind of operating system we use today – Microsoft followed up with Windows very quickly before Apple could capitalize on their innovation to seize a bigger share of the market.
+Although it was Apple who created the first graphical interface – the kind of operating system we use today – Microsoft followed up with Windows so quickly, Apple could capitalize on their innovation to seize a bigger share of the market.
 Microsoft was able to leverage this to create a virtual monopoly because Windows was not compatible with Apple’s operating system, and software created for one operating system usually wouldn’t work with the other.

-Birth of a monopoly
+Birth of a Monopoly

-These factors meant that Excel and Word quickly knocked Lotus 1-2-3 and Wordperfect off their perch as the world’s leading spreadsheet and word processing applications.
-That was the final blow to their competitors, and from 1990 until today Microsoft has dominated the personal computer market.
+These factors meant Excel and Word quickly knocked Lotus 1-2-3 and Wordperfect off their perch as the world’s leading spreadsheet and word processing applications.
+The final blow to their competitors had been made, and from 1990 until today Microsoft has dominated the personal computer market.

 Despite these changes, a solid understanding of Microsoft operating systems is absolutely essential if you want to pursue a career in IT.
 The vast majority of personal computers and office computer networks still run Windows.
 As such, really understanding how to install, maintain, troubleshoot, and work within the Microsoft framework is the foundational education any IT professional requires.

 If you’re looking to change careers and enter into the IT Field, a great place to start is Microsoft Certifications.
 Especially for entry level jobs, it is expected that even the least experienced IT personnel have the know how to work within the Microsoft framework.
 Having a Microsoft Certification could mean a huge difference in the ease with which you get your first IT position.